DhananjayAshok/Deep-Triad/readme.md

 * Else calculate the most aggressive move possible, play it.

-Calculating the most aggressive move - Hyperion assigns a score to each move and picks the move with the highest score Aggression score for each move
+Calculating the most aggressive move - Hyperion assigns a score to each move and picks the move with the highest score Aggression score for each move i.e The Aggresive Heuristic Function.
 * For each consecutive 3 spots (winning line) that isn't occupied by an opponent do the following ++ If after the move only one spot is occupied then add 1 ++ If 2 spots are occupied then add 4 ( Having 2 in a row in one line should be more than twice as good as having one.